tofetpuzo/LAMP/project/project1.md

 After setting up ec2 instance, the dashboard was similar to the figure below:
  ![instance](./images/instance.png).

-The Next step is to install Apache
+ The next step before installing LAMP is to ensure the

+### APACHE INSTALLATION
+To install apache, the ubuntu packages must be up to date, to ensure this, this code was wr